Running¶

 For extra configuration parameters like port binding, workers, and logging please consult the Gunicorn settings.

-is simple to run from the command, e.g:
+It is simple to run using the following command:

 Note